A systematic study of AGN feedback in a disk galaxy using MACER II: predictions of X-ray surface brightness profiles and comparison with eROSITA observations: X-ray surface brightness predictions and comparison with observations

 When comparing our model predictions with the observational results of \citetalias{Zhang2024a}, we consider all three metallicity assumptions.
 This choice is motivated by the fact that their analysis is carried out at the event level, where individual X-ray photons are stacked while retaining their energy information.
 As a result, the X-ray surface brightness profiles are directly measured in physical units of \(\mathrm{erg\,s^{-1}\,kpc^{-2}}\), without the need to assume a spectral model for the conversion from count rate to flux.
 In contrast, the analysis of \citet{he2026} is performed by stacking X-ray images, which yields surface brightness profiles in terms of count rate only.
 In this case, converting count rate to flux necessarily requires the adoption of a spectral model; \citet{he2026} assumes solar metallicity for this conversion.
 For consistency, we therefore adopt solar metallicity when comparing our results with those of \citet{he2026}.
 Aside from the metallicity assumptions discussed above, our calculation of the X-ray surface brightness is entirely based on the simulation data of the Fiducial model presented in \citetalias{Zou_2026}.

 Figure~\ref{fig:metal} presents a comparison between the simulated and observed CGM X-ray surface brightness profiles.
-As our simulations follow the evolution of a single galaxy, we construct an average radial profile by time-averaging over the full set of simulation snapshots, which we interpret as representing an ensemble of galaxies.
 We exclude the interval from 7.8 to 8.2~Gyr in the \citetalias{Zou_2026} simulations to avoid epochs dominated by a luminous quasar-mode AGN phase.
 This exclusion is well motivated, as the AGN in both observational samples considered here---\citetalias{Zhang2024a} and \citet{he2026}---generally exhibit modest luminosities rather than sustained high-accretion states.
 For a fair comparison with the observations, the simulated profiles are convolved with the same angular point-spread function (PSF), with angular scales converted to physical units using the median distance of each observational sample.

 We focus our quantitative comparison on projected radii beyond \(\sim 20\,\mathrm{kpc}\), where uncertainties associated with modeling unresolved eROSITA point sources in the galactic disk are minimized, as \citetalias{Zhang2024a} provides only weak constraints on the X-ray emission within \(\sim 20\,\mathrm{kpc}\).
 A key result is that the mean simulated profiles, averaged over metallicities \(Z = 0.02\,Z_\odot\), \(0.3\,Z_\odot\), and \(0.5\,Z_\odot\), are in good agreement with the stacked measurements of \citetalias{Zhang2024a} across a wide range of radii, out to \(\sim 100\,\mathrm{kpc}\).
-In the case of \citet{he2026}, the simulations likewise reproduce the observed surface brightness profile well at radii beyond \(\sim 20\,\mathrm{kpc}\), consistent with our earlier findings.
+In the case of \citet{he2026}, the simulations likewise reproduce the observed surface brightness profile well at radii beyond \(\sim 20\,\mathrm{kpc}\).
 We further note that the distributions around the mean—quantified by the central 10\%, 50\% and 90\% percentile ranges—span a relatively broad dynamic range, indicating substantial intrinsic temporal variability in the CGM X-ray emission.
 As a result, the time-averaged mean is weighted toward epochs of elevated surface brightness, which are typically associated with phases of enhanced AGN activity.